ufosc/club-documents/Administrative/Guides/President.md

 - Club email
 	- gator.osc@gmail.com
 	- Check on this regularly as people will ask questions this way, especially from Gator Connect
+	- I would recommend adding it to your phone for notifications, especially to quickly respond to students
 - Google Drive
 	- Try to keep most files on the GitHub instead of the Drive
 		- GitHub is better for things like club procedures, meeting notes, and resources so people can see them